mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/mendix-cloud-features.md

 ## 5 How Does Application & Database (Performance) Monitoring Work?

-The Mendix Cloud Portal provides all the necessary metrics for you to analyze the performance of your application.
+The Developer Portal provides all the necessary metrics for you to analyze the performance of your application.
 This is not limited to insights into memory or CPU utilization, as it is even possible to see metrics on the actual model execution.
 This allows you to respond more quickly to a specific performance bottleneck and optimize your application more easily.

 {{% image_container width="650" %}}
 ![Database Performance Monitoring Example](attachments/mx-metrics.png)